toelt-llc/KiPy/README.md

         - Kinematics: the positions, angles and speeds.
         - Events: If an event happens at a given frame, it will be noted in the according row.

-## Tutorial
+## Running the code

-<< Get someone with no previous talk or info into it.
-Numbering steps
-1- python and libraries
-2- data
-3- which files to run
+To run the code a basic installation of python is needed, further details are in the [Code readme](https://github.com/toelt-llc/RESEARCH-gaze-kuleuven/tree/main/code#readme)

 ### Walkthrough file (move to code/README.md ?)
 This [notebook](https://github.com/toelt-llc/gaze-kuleuven/blob/main/code/nb_walkthrough.ipynb) contains an overview of what was done at first, without getting deep in the python code.
-The [second notebook](https://github.com/toelt-llc/gaze-kuleuven/blob/main/code/processing_filter.ipynb) goes through the second part of this work where we try to filter and compute results out of flickering data.
+The [second notebook](https://github.com/toelt-llc/RESEARCH-gaze-kuleuven/blob/main/code/processing_flicker.ipynb) goes through the second part of this work where we try to filter and compute results out of flickering data.
 ## Content
 ### code
 Contains:
-- walkthrough (and experimental) notebooks & scripts.
+- walkthrough (and experimental) notebooks & scripts, detailed in the [Code readme](https://github.com/toelt-llc/RESEARCH-gaze-kuleuven/tree/main/code#readme).
 - **animations**, possible animations of gaze/hands data.
 See example above.
 - **bash_scripts**, pre-processing scripts used during csv exploration.